BioMedicalBigDataMiningLab/PHIAF/readme.md

 python main.py
 ```

-Users can use their own data to train prediction models.
-First, using code/compute_dna_features.py and code/compute_protein_features.py to compute the features derived from DNA and protein sequences.
+Users can use their **own data** to train prediction models.
+For **new host/phage**, users can download the DNA and protein sequences from NCBI database, and use code/compute_dna_features.py and code/compute_protein_features.py to compute the features derived from DNA and protein sequences.

-In code/compute_dna_features.py, users need install iLearn tool [https://ilearn.erc.monash.edu/ or https://github.com/Superzchen/iLearn] and prepare .fasta file, this file is DNA sequences of all phages/hosts.
+**Note:** In code/compute_dna_features.py, users need install iLearn tool [https://ilearn.erc.monash.edu/ or https://github.com/Superzchen/iLearn] and prepare .fasta file, this file is DNA sequences of all phages/hosts.
 In code/compute_protein_features.py, users need prepare .gb file of every phage/host, which download from NCBI database.

 Then users using generate_data.py and main.py to predict PHI.

 #### Contact